 Due in about one week.

-Objective: The objective of this lab is to provide an introduction to using a GPS receiver to measure locations to assess and adjust positional data.
+Objective: The objective of this lab is to provide an introduction to adjusting location data to "known" more accurate points such as might be given by a GPS receiver or (heaven forbid, Google Earth).

-You will: Setup and use a GPS receiver to record the locations of several points.
+You will: (If you want) Setup and use a GPS receiver to record the locations of several points that can be identified in our street data.
 Use a text file to import those point locations into Arc.
-Use the locations to assess data set accuracy.
-(NB.
-This is a lot like the approach you might have taken in the "write" about smallest positional differences representable in Arc, but instead of making up a position and adding small differences to it, we are measuring positions that should be identifiable in our data sets.)
-Finally we can use Arc's "Spatial Adjustment" Tool to 'move' existing data to fit your measurements.
+Use the locations to assess the street data postional accuracy.
+Then use Arc's "Spatial Adjustment" Tool to 'move' existing data to fit your measurements.

-You will need a GPS receiver (yours or ours), and the allroad3, cc-streets, and streams data sets from \\Odin\Data\Geog388.
-(You will remember that these purport to have projection data, and should but don't plot in correct registration with each other.)
+You will need a GPS receiver (yours or ours), and the allroad3 and cc-streets data sets.
+(You will remember that these purport to have projection data, and should but do not plot in correct registration with each other.)

 You should read the help on "spatial adjsutment" and perhaps the second part of this webpage: www.library.yale.edu/MapColl/files/docs/Georeferencing%20of%20Scanned%20Maps.pdf .